What Does Black Mold Look Like?

 If you suspect that there is a growth of black mold in your home, there are a few actions that you should take to immediately limit the chance that those who live and work in the space are safe.

-The first is to contact a mold remediation service, like that offered by HRS in Phoenix and Denver to seek a mold inspection.
+The first is to contact a mold remediation service, like that offered by HRS in Denver to seek a mold inspection.

 A mold inspection that is completed by a certified technician can help you identify where moisture is coming into your home and which type of mold is growing.